lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris points at Bee Emmett._

 > You called me a light elf.
-I’m half archidemon.
-Don’t forget that!
+I'm half archidemon.
+Don't forget that!

 **Brakia** _(04-Sep-18 03:37 PM)_